I have tried every kind of lesson planning book or program known to man!

 OK, maybe that is a *slight* exageration!
 But seriously, it started when my department chair (❤️ you Brenda Fischer!) gave me a stack of different lesson plan books and told me to look through them and order the one I wanted.
 I found out quickly that none of them had what I wanted.
 I mean, fresh out of college I was used to preparing 1-2 page lesson plans.
 (I don’t anymore) How was I supposed to fit it all of that information into that little box?

 To rectify this, I started making my own lesson planners in excel, printing them out and having them bound at Kinko’s.
 This worked for a quite a while.
 I believe I have about 9 books that I have made and used.
 I was able to customize it to my needs, in fact, no two are the same because I was constantly changing them to make them work for me However, I still never seemed to hit on that one design that just worked perfectly.
 Plus, it was a lot of work each year!
 I also still struggled with standards and how to reference them easily.
 I didn’t want to have to write them in, but I wanted to be able to see them.
 I even experimented with printing standards on labels so that I could just stick them into my planner.
 Uugghh, the struggle!

 More than anything, I wanted to save time during this incredibly time consuming process.
-Being the “techi-kinda gal” that I am, I began looking at digital planners.
-It wasn’t until about 3 years ago that I found one that I really feel hit all of the elements I was looking for in an electronic planner.
+Being the “techi-kinda gal” that I am, I began looking at digital lesson planners.
+It wasn’t until about 3 years ago that I found one that I really feel hit all of the elements I was looking for in digital lesson planner.
 And let me tell you, when you finally find planner peace, everything is right with the world!

 What I look for in an digital planner

-Elements of a good electronic planner (in my humble opinion😁) I could go on and on because I am pretty particular, but these are the 5 things that really make or break a lesson planner system for me.
+Elements of a good digital lesson planner (in my humble opinion?)
+I could go on and on because I am pretty particular, but these are the 5 things that really make or break a lesson planner system for me.